 Vicar General appointed for Archdiocese Administrator of St Christopher's Cathedral Fr John Woods has been appointed Vicar General of the Archdiocese.
 He succeeds Fr Joe Rheinberger, who died suddenly in early July while on a visit to the country parish of Barellan.

-Fr Woods,

-who will retain

-his position at the Cathedral, will share the duties of Vicar General with Bishop Power.
+Fr Woods, who will retain his position at the Cathedral, will share the duties of Vicar General with Bishop Pat Power.
 Archbishop Mark Coleridge said his responsibilities would include liaison

-priests,

-with

-arrangement of supply priests in parishes, registration of marriage celebrants, delegation for the celebration of marriage and child protection clearances.
+Archduring assists bishop Francis Carroll the installation of Archbishop Mark Coleridge in St with parishes Christopher's and in particular Cathedral. with priests, arrangement of supply priests in parishes, registration of marriage celebrants, delegation for the celebration of marriage and child protection clearances.
 He will be deputy chair of the Archdiocesan Finance Council.
-Fr Woods will administer the Sacrament of Confirmation, install parish priests and represent the Archbishop when Archdiocesan Chancellor Fr Julian Wellspring will take responsibility for marriage dispensations, consulting with Archbishop Coleridge in complex cases where there may be uncertainty.
+Fr Woods will administer the Sacrament of Confirmation, install parish priests and represent the Archbishop when required.
+Archdiocesan Chancellor Fr Julian Wellspring will take responsibility for marriage dispensations, consulting with Archbishop Coleridge in complex cases where there may be uncertainty.
 Fr Wellspring will assist at the Cathedral while continuing to live at Archbishop's House.
 Fr Warrick Tonkin will serve as Archdiocesan Censor.